ebi-gene-expression-group/index-scxa/README.md

 ## Delete an experiment

-In order to delete a particular experiment's gene2experiment solr documents based on its accession from a live index, do:
+In order to delete a particular experiment's gene2experiment Solr documents based on its accession from a live index, do:

 ```
 export EXP_ID=desired-exp-identifier